Arushi64/GVSU-CIS641_AJ/docs/proposal-template.md

 Steps to break the project down: (create issues for these)
 - Step 1: Getting Scratch, Setting It Up and Finding Images
-- Step 2: Set Up Your Characters
+- Step 2: Set Up Your Characters/ Sprites( main character and enemies)
 - Step 3: Make Your Flooring, Border and Background
 - Step 4: Write code for every character and suceeding levels
+- Step X: Test Code Every Step of the way

 # Estimated Timeline

 (Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)
+- 2nd October- Have a basic idea of game requirements and design by this date
+- 9th October- Start working on the game and have backgrounds and images operational
+- 31st October- Have characters and sprites operational on the first level ( have necessary reqs done by this time)
+- Work on adding extra features we would like to add to the game, changing difficulty of the levels, etc.
+- Mid November: make sure game is fully operational and test for bugs
 # Anticipated Problems

 (Describe any problems you foresee that you will need to overcome)
-- Not everyone on the team is familiar with
+- Not everyone on the team has extensive developing experience
+- Trying to figure out everyone's roles